digitaldomain/QtPyConvert/CONTRIBUTING.md

 app.exec_()
 ```

-It is bad practice to use star imports and unless you tell it not to, QtPyConvert will resolve your imports and pair them down.
+It is bad practice to use star imports and unless you tell it not to, QtPyConvert will resolve your imports and pare them down.

 <br>